How To Apply for Child Disability Benefits in Arizona

 • Are an adult child (18 years or older) and have a disability that began before they reached the age of 22

-The condition must be expected to last at least 12 months or result in death.
-This timeframe is critical because the SSA is looking for long-term impairments and not temporary issues that might be resolved on their own.
+For both programs, the condition must be expected to last at least 12 months or result in death.
+This timeframe is critical because the SSA is looking for long-term impairments and not temporary issues that might resolve on their own.

 Here’s a breakdown of the key benefit types available for children with disabilities, each designed to provide support tailored to different needs and circumstances: